-The getaway to the lower Alexander Valley wineries features small and delightful tasting rooms and views.
-The combination of unique wineries and absolutely beautiful rolling hills of vineyards is hard to match in any wine country.
-We highly recommend you pick up your picnic lunch at the famous Jimtown Store which is located on Alexander Valley Road.
-From the Healdsburg Square, travel north along Healdsburg Ave for 3 miles (about 1 mile past Simi Winery).
-Watch for the sign pointing the way to the Alexander Valley Road.
+The getaway to the lower Alexander Valley wineries features small and delightful tasting rooms and spectacular vineyard views.
+The combination of unique wineries and stunning rolling hills of vineyards is hard to match in any wine country.
+We highly recommend you pick up your picnic lunch at Big John’s Market on Healdsburg Ave.
+Continue on Healdsburg Ave for about 2 miles.
+Watch for the sign pointing the way to Alexander Valley Road.
 Turn right onto Alexander Valley Road.
-Jimtown store will be on your left about two miles or so on Highway 128.
-For those wine country lovers that are adventurous, try the Medlock Ames winery up on Bell Mountain Ranch.
-It is off Chalk Hill Road.
-Read about Medlock Ames.
-Enjoy the many faces of the Alexander Valley wineries.

 • Soda Rock Winery – Historic and a fun tasting room

 • Alexander Valley Vineyards – Excellent value in reds